-Everyone has the right to breathe tobacco free air, including in their homes.
-Use this map to find tobacco free and smoke free properties in Travis County
+Everyone has the right to breathe tobacco-free air, including in their homes.
+Use this map to find tobacco-free and smoke-free properties in the community.

-Did you know the cost to clean and turn over a rental unit is up to seven times more if the last tenant was a smoker?
+Did you know the cost to clean and turn over a rental unit is up to 7 times more if the last tenant was a smoker?

-Contact us for free technical assistance to make your property smoke-free or tobacco-free at firstname.lastname@example.org
+Contact us!
+For FREE technical assistance to make your property smoke- or tobacco-free, contact us

 Just because you don’t allow smoking in your apartment or condo doesn’t mean you’re breathing smoke-free air.
 In apartment and condominium buildings, up to 60% of indoor air is shared between units.
 Cigarette smoke seeps into adjoining units through doors, cracks in walls, lighting fixtures, windows, plumbing, and shared ventilation.

 Secondhand smoke is a serious health hazard.
 It contains more than 7,000 chemicals, including 70 that are known to cause cancer.

 Take Action!
 Talk to your landlord about why you want a 100% tobacco-free property and how it will save them money.
 If you’d like for us to work with them, send us an email

 Encourage your friends and neighbors who are interested in quitting to take advantage of all of the FREE quit resources in Austin.

 If you have a health condition that is aggravated by secondhand smoke from a nearby unit, contact your local Tenants’ Council for assistance.
 For Travis County, visit www.housing-rights.org.